 - 18 years or older.

-- adult not participating in the Special Supplemental Nutrition Program for WIC
+- Adults not participating in the Special Supplemental Nutrition Program for WIC

 - Postpartum, non-lactating women participating in the Special Supplemental Nutrition Program for WIC